 What are the facts?
 In this paper we draw upon Census Bureau data from the 2000 Census and more recent American Community Surveys from 2005-07 and 2008-10, comparing the labor market outcomes for Portland’s YCE population against those of the other 50 largest metropolitan regions in the United States.
 Based on our analysis, we find that:

 - Portland is gaining ground on other metros in the YCE share of the workforce, but remains in the second-tier among metros in adult educational attainment rates.
 Portland’s progress on this front can be attributed to attraction and retention of YCE migrants, as well as increased college degree production locally.

 - Contrary to the “Portlandia hypothesis,” Portland’s YCEs are active in the labor market at rates that are comparable to other major metros.

 - However, the unemployment rate for Portland’s YCEs has been among the highest of all major metros in each of the three periods studied.
 In the most recent period, 5.4 percent of YCEs were unemployed, more than a percentage point higher than the average for all large metros.

 - Portland’s YCEs experience some of the highest rates of part-time employment and self-employment nationally.
 In the most recent period, nearly one in five YCEs was working part-time, and nearly one in ten was self-employed.

-- Portland’s YCEs are somewhat more likely to work in “non-college” occupations, especially in service occupations like health care and food service.
+- Portland’s YCEs are somewhat more likely to work in For the American blackjack on line variants, the dealer checks for blackjack any time that the face-up card has a 10 value or higher. “non-college” occupations, especially in service occupations like health care and food service.

 - The typical Portland YCE earns less than what she or he would in other major metros, due in part to the prevalence of part-time employment.
 In the most recent period, the typical YCE earned 84 percent of the average for all large metros.